Welcome to the UK Marine Noise Registry (MNR) beta!

 This tool is currently under development by AVS Developments on behalf of the Joint Nature Conservation Committee (JNCC).

 If any issues occur whilst you are using this website, or you have any suggestions on improvements, please submit them via the "Provide Feedback" button to the right.

-Defra and JNCC have developed the Marine Noise Registry (MNR) to record human activities in UK seas that produce loud, low to medium frequency (10Hz – 10kHz) impulsive noise.
+The MNR was developed by JNCC on behalf of Department for Environment, Food and Rural Affairs (DEFRA) and the UK devolved administrations to record human activities in UK seas that produce loud, low to medium frequency (10Hz – 10kHz) impulsive noise.

 The MNR was established as a commitment made in the UK Marine Strategy and records data on human activities in UK seas such as seismic surveys, sub-bottom profiling, impact pile driving, explosive detonations, military sonar, acoustic deterrent devices, and multibeam echo-sounders.
 Recording data to the MNR is part of licence requirements for many activities, while other activities are not licensed and submit data voluntarily.

 Users provide data to the MNR by uploading proposed applications detailing planned noise-producing activities followed by the submission of a close-out report providing an accurate account of the activities after completion.
 Data specifics include where and when an activity occurred, and, where available, noise source properties such as the frequency, maximum airgun volume, maximum hammer energy, TNT equivalent, sound pressure level and sound exposure level.

 The newly upgraded MNR (2023) also introduces two new functionalities, 1) the Disturbance Tool, and 2) the Cooperation Tool.
 The former enables users to assess the potential noise disturbance footprint of their activity and other activities within Special Areas of Conservation for harbour porpoise.
 The later enables users to communicate with each other and with respective regulators in order to resolve instances when noise limits could be exceeded.